-Abuse During Childhood:
+Abuse During Childhood

-Not Having Any Role Models in Childhood:
+Not Having Any Role Models in Childhood

 This is a number one reason for fearing intimacy.
 Low self-esteem has become a common issue for both teens and adults.
 Low self-esteem can be damaging to a relationship with yourself and others too.
 People with low self-esteem have trouble with accepting themselves, and this makes it more difficult for them to connect with their partners on an emotional level.
-Apart from the emotional side of things, it also becomes difficult to have sexual relationships, as they are conscious of their appearance, self-worth, etc.
+Apart from the emotional side of things, it also becomes difficult to have sexual relationships, as they are conscious of their appearance, perceived self-worth, etc.

-People with low self-esteem first need to work on their issues, before seeking help with their marital issues.
+People with low self-esteem first need to work on their own issues before seeking help with their marital issues.
 A counselor can help you with dealing with your feelings and building up your confidence.
 A counselor can help you with making peace with yourself and also teach you how to love yourself.
 Once this has been resolved, then you can start tackling your intimacy issues with your partner.

-You Have Had Some Bad Breakups in the Past or You Have Been Cheated On:
+You Have Had Some Bad Breakups in the Past or You Have Been Cheated On

 This is another top reason for fear of intimacy.
 People who have had their heart broken usually find it difficult to trust and connect with their current partners.
 A broken heart is never easy, and it can have long-term effects on an individual.
 These effects then creep into their current relationships.
 In some cases, people avoid and reject long-term relationships because they are afraid of experiencing the pain that they have felt during their breakup and because they are too afraid to commit.
-This is their way of protecting themselves, but not committing to long-term relationships.
+This is their way of protecting themselves - by not committing to long-term relationships.

 A fear of intimacy can occur if you have been cheated on but decided to stay and work things out with your partner.
 It's normal for you to find it difficult to trust your partner or to have sex with them.
-In such cases, marriage counseling is necessary to work things out.
+In such cases, marriage counseling may be necessary to work things out.

 The Disadvantages Of Fearing Intimacy

+- Feeling Alone and Isolated.
 Feeling alone and isolated can lead to depression.
 If you're withholding affection for your partner and not sharing your feelings with them, you will start feeling lonely eventually.
 A fear of intimacy can also push your partner away, which also has a negative impact on the relationship.

-How To Overcome A Fear Of Intimacy:
+How To Overcome A Fear Of Intimacy

 There's no need to rush the matter and pour out your feelings at once or take drastic steps in the bedroom.
 Start with general talk to your partner.
 You can start off by allowing them to speak about their feelings first before you begin speaking about yours.
 Another great way to start warming up to your partner is by planning some fun activities to do together.
 It can be as simple as going out for dinner, or even cooking dinner together.
 You can pick any activity that you would both enjoy.
 The point of this is to get comfortable with each other; it's a stepping stone to overcoming your fear of intimacy.

-Spend More Time with Your Partner Alone:
+Spend More Time with Your Partner Alone